 One of the top criteria used by many students and parents is prestige or rank.
 US News and World Reports releases their list of Top National Universities each year.
 These schools have become some of the most popular (and most selective) schools in the nation due to their top rankings.

-While prestige can be imperative, we highly suggest considering additional factors in choosing a college to ensure your personal success and happiness in college.
+While prestige can be imperative, we highly suggest considering additional factors in choosing a college to ensure your success and happiness in college.
 To help students find the best fit, US News, and World Reports now offers new rankings like A+ Schools for B Students, Up and Coming Schools, and Highest Four-Year Graduation Rates.